 The amount each individual worker contributes to Social Security depends on their income.
-Employees who work for a traditional employer split the Social Security tax payment with their employer at 6.2% each , and self-employed workers are responsible for the entire 12.4%.
+Employees who work for a traditional employer split the Social Security tax payment with their employer at 6.2% each up to $162,200 in annual salary, and self-employed workers are responsible for the entire 12.4%.

-As employees contribute to the tax, they earn Social Security “credits”—one for every $1,410 in earnings in 2020 with a max of four per year.
+As employees contribute to the tax, they earn Social Security “credits” — with a max of four per year.

-Those employees become eligible for benefits when they reach 40 credits, which equals roughly 10 years, or full retirement age.
-For Americans born in 1960 or later, that’s 67 years old .
+Those employees become eligible for benefits when they reach 40 credits, which equals roughly 10 working years, or they reach full retirement age.
+For Americans born in 1960 or later, that’s 67 years old.

 Getting the most out of Social Security benefits becomes a numbers game as workers get close to retirement age, because workers are technically eligible at age 62.
 But for each month previous to full retirement age that someone starts drawing benefits, they’re reduced by one-half of one percent.

-After all the contributions have been paid in and benefits paid out, any remaining funds are divvied up between two trust funds , where they earn interest in government-guaranteed Treasury bonds.
+After all the contributions have been paid in and benefits paid out, any remaining funds are divided up between two trust funds, divided up between the Old-Age and Survivors Insurance (OASI) Trust Fund and the Disability Insurance (DI) Trust Fund, where they earn interest in government-guaranteed Treasury bonds.